 How is the General Rate calculated?

-General rates are calculated on the latest Unimproved/Site Value of Land, as determined by the Department of Natural Resources and Mines (DNR&M) using a rate in the dollar or as determined by Council at its Budget meeting.
+General rates are calculated on the latest Unimproved/Site Value of Land, as determined by the Department of Natural Resources, Mines and Energy (DNRME) using a rate in the dollar or as determined by Council at its Budget meeting.

 Can I change my address over the phone?